ComponentKitchen/template-instantiation/README.md

 ## Polyfilling

 This suggested API carefully avoids touching existing DOM classes like `HTMLTemplateElement`.
 This is done chiefly to keep the existing role of those classes as focused as possible, but this also has the effect of making polyfilling easier.
-An implementation can be delivered as a plain JavaScript module, simplifying adoption.
-The polyfill does not have to patch DOM classes, nor does it have to introduce window globals.
-If necessary, different versions of the polyfill could be used in a single application.
+In particular, the polyfill does not have to patch DOM classes.

 ## Future proofing